Articles

 Choose the Right Timekeeping Software

-Digital time-tracking software is affordable and will automate many of the processes for you.
-Plus, most apps adhere to DCAA timekeeping compliance.
+Digital time-tracking software is affordable, can automate much of the process, and most adhere to DCAA timekeeping compliance.

 Train Your Employees Properly

-The more your employees understand how important DCAA compliance is, the more likely they will take it seriously and ensure they track time properly.
+The more your employees understand how important DCAA compliance is, the more likely they will take it seriously and track time properly.

-Don’t just give your staff a manual or document.
-Run thorough training and offer refresher sessions throughout the year.
+But don’t just give your staff a manual or document.
+Instead, run thorough training and offer refresher sessions throughout the year.

 Set Clear Policies

 Make sure your internal policies are clear and easily understood.
-Write them in plain English so there can be no doubt about what they mean.
+Write them in plain English so there’s no doubt about what they mean.

 Consider Consulting with Experts